mrhota/rust/src/doc/guide.md

 ```

 When writing doc comments, adding sections for any arguments, return values,
-and providing some examples of usage is very, very helpful.
+and providing some examples of usage is very helpful.

 You can use the `rustdoc` tool to generate HTML documentation from these doc
 comments.
-We will talk more about `rustdoc` when we get to modules, as
+We will talk more about `rustdoc` when we get to modules, since you'll
-generally, you want to export documentation for a full module.
+generally want to export documentation for a full module.

 # Compound Data Types

-Rust, like many programming languages, has a number of different data types
+Rust, like many programming languages, has a number of different data types that
-that are built-in.
-You've already done some simple work with integers and
+are built-in.
+We've already done some simple work with integers and
-strings, but next, let's talk about some more complicated ways of storing data.
+strings.
+Next, we'll talk about more complicated ways of representing data.

 ## Tuples

-The first compound data type we're going to talk about are called **tuple**s.
+The first compound data types we're going to talk about are called **tuple**s.
 Tuples are an ordered list of a fixed size.
 Like this:

 ```rust